icreatedanaccount/The-Eleventh-Island/README.md

 ...

 ####BUG
-1- Fog is not rendering on water !
+1- Fog is not rendering on water ! - FIXED